 Kim Jong Un is credited with accelerating North Korea’s push for nuclear weapons, and under the Obama administration, many of the world’s attitudes toward the East Asian nation’s nuclear capabilities became less blasé than in the past, Lee said.

-And Kim Jong Un recently crossed a major threshold for his country this summer — the ability to credibly threaten the U.S. with an intercontinental ballistic missile.
+Kim Jong Un also crossed a major threshold for his country in the summer of 2017 — the ability to credibly threaten the U.S. with an intercontinental ballistic missile.

 In 2017, North Korea successfully tested its longest-ever flight of a ballistic missile.
 The intermediate-range weapon traveled 3,700 miles and passed over Japan before it landed in the Pacific.
 The country also tested its most powerful nuclear test to date this year.